saniasinghania/saniasinghania/README.md

       - PostgreSQL.
 - 🌱 I’m currently learning how to code for production envinronments suitable for scaling: Docker containers, WebApps for data visualization and more!
 - 👯 I’m looking to collaborate on unique artificial intelligence projects for my [masters thesis].
-- 📫 How to reach me: Email me at saniasinghania6@gmail.com

 ### 🛠 &nbsp; Tech Stack